Research interests and future directions

 Master’s student Maia Bellingham recently handed in her thesis (congratulations, Maia!) on the Dobson catchment.
 Her thesis included catchment-average denudation rates from a series of catchments measured using cosmogenic nuclides.
 She also assessed the intensity of chemical weathering on hill slopes, and the implications of weathering and erosion for long-term sedimentation and chemical fluxes into Lake Ōhau.

-Biological controls on weathering
+Biological controls on weathering in NZ

 PhD candidate Eron Raines is examining possible biological contributions to weathering in the Tararuas (N. Island) and the Southern Alps.
 This collaborative project includes a host of methods, including U-series chronometry in soils, radiocarbon, and biochemical metrics.
 Eron’s primary supervisors are Kevin Norton (VUW Geography), Tony Dosetto (Wollongong, Aus.), and Julie DeSlippe (VUW Biology).

 Geochemical constraints on tephra inputs to soils in New Zealand’s Wairarapa region

 Collaborator: Kevin Norton